imkimchi/ni/README.md

 $ ni <folder>
 ```

-run `ni` without any arguments, when you are running in the project folder.
+Run `ni` without any arguments, when you are running in the project folder.

+## Why

+- Install missing dependencies from package.json that npm won't install them for you
+- Show deprecated dependencies
+- No more unuseful log
+- A way better interface

 ## Having any issues?